Virtual Grade 10 IB DP Parent Info Night - 6 to 7 pm on Thursday, February 10, 2022.

 In addition to the balance between the humanities and sciences, the IB Diploma Program includes three core requirements: TOK, CAS, & the Extended Essay.

-- Theory of Knowledge (TOK): an interdisciplinary course designed to provide coherence by exploring the nature of knowledge across disciplines, encouraging an appreciation of other cultural perspective.
+- TOK guide: Theory of Knowledge (TOK): is an interdisciplinary course designed to provide coherence by exploring the nature of knowledge across disciplines, encouraging an appreciation of other cultural perspective

 - Creativity, Activity, Service (CAS): encourages students to be involved in artistic pursuits, sports, and community service work, thus fostering students’ awareness and appreciation of life outside the academic arena.
 The goal is to participate an hour or two a week in CAS - with there being a balance between the three strands by the end of the program.
 Reflection on CAS experiences is a key element of completing this requirement.